CircuitData/CircuitData-Language/utils/partial_readme_start.md

 ```
 ### Additional requirements
 This section is for all items that are not are not part of the CircuitData language yet.

+## Contributing to the project
+We really appreciate all involvement.
+If you feel that there are additions needed to the language, please start out by raising the issue in the [CircuitData Forum](https://www.circuitdata.org/).
+Then clone this repo and branch out before you make your changes.
+Please use a branch name that explains what you want to add.
+When you are done and have tested it, make a Pull Request in this GitHub project.
+It is the board of CircuitData that decided when code is to merged with the master and thus become part of the language.